Observational daily and regional photovoltaic solar energy production for the Netherlands: Methods

+In section 4.1 we saw that our procedure relies on coupling $H_{d}$ twice: once with pvoutput and another time with our PV systems database.
+The former being necessary so we can determine $p_{d}(Y_{s}|H)$, whereas the latter enables us to evaluate $p_{d}(H)$.
+In either case, we approximate all addresses within a pc4 area to the centroid of that area in geographic co--ordinates $(l,b)_{k}$ (equ. \ref{equpc4lb}).
+Using the Haversine formula \citep{mendoza1797}, the $(l,b)_{k}$ and $(l, b)_{j}$ (cell centroids of $I$) distances may be calculated, thus identifying the closest cell (equ. \ref{equhaversine}).

-In the aforementioned approach we make some assumptions.
-The first is that the assignment to the nearest grid cell is correct.
-This need not be the case since PC4 areas are a proxy of population density and range from $\sim$ 1 to 8 $km^2$ in size \citep{nemo}.
-The grid cells, as we have mentioned earlier are 3x5 $km^2$ in size.
-It is conceivable that for the larger PC4 areas an adjacent cell would have been more preferable when coupling PC4 areas and grid cells.
-A second assumption is that weather behaves according to the resolution of a grid cell.
-Local variations within a cell could lead to different specific yields at different pvoutput locations within the same cell.
-Figure \ref{pvoutput_knmi} demonstrates this point: at the first location (upper subfigure) the irradiance data closely follows the pvoutput pattern.
-At the second location (lower subfigure) this is broadly the case, but it is also obvious that more local effects can be seen in the pvoutput data and which are not captured by the irradiance data.
-A final noteworty comment is that the energy output reflects a day in its entirity, whereas the irradiance does not.
-In chapter 2.2, we explained that the KNMI data are only available when the Sun is $12^\circ$ or more above the horizon.
-This is not an issue, since we only indirectly use the irradiance to obtain the solar energy.
-This will become clearer as the chapter progresses. \\
+This approach makes two assumptions.
+Firstly, the assignment to the nearest grid cell is correct.
+Secondly, weather behaves according to the resolution size of a grid cell $H$.
+The first will not always hold since pc4 areas can range from $\sim$ 1 to 8 $km^{2}$ in size \citep{nemo}, because these are effectively a proxy for population density.
+Since $H$ grid cells are 3x6 $km^2$ in size, it is conceivable that locations in larger pc4 areas are not always coupled correctly.
+The second assumption will not always hold because weather can be more local than the resolution of a grid cell $H$.
+This is illustrated by Figure \ref{pvoutput_knmi}, where at the first location (left panels) $H$ closely follows $Y$.
+At the second location (right panels) this is also broadly the case, but it is also obvious that more local effects can be seen in $Y$, which are not captured by $H$.